EichlerLab/svpop/MERGE.md

 | ksize | int | 9 | 0 < ksize | K-mer size for Jaccard |

+#### Multi-target matches (multitgt)

+SV-Pop allows a source to match multiple target variants.
+By default, once a match is made, the matched variant in both callsets (source and target) are not allowed to match any other variants.
+In some cases, such as redundant variant calls are present and each must be matched to the best variant in a nonredundant callset.
+For example, graph-based VCFs write one record for each sequence of an indel or SV.
+For example, if an SV is in two samples and there's a SNP difference, current decomposed graph-to-VCF tools emit one record for each SV allele.
+Intersecting a callset with a redundant callset with default parameters will find the best match of these alleles, but will leave the others unmatched.
+To intersect a nonredundant callset with a redandant one (i.e. multiple alleles in different variant records), then a semi-redundant merge must be allowed.

+The merge parameter "multitgt" will allow one source variant to match with multiple target variants and is only allowed in a two-sample merge where the first sample is redundant (e.g. decomposed grap VCF) and the second sample is nonredundant (e.g. a single sample or a nonredundant merge of many samples).
+In this mode, matched target variants are allowed to match other source variants instead of being restricted to only one.
+Add this parameter anywhere in the configuration string as its own parameter (e.g. "nr::ro(0.5):multitgt"). "multitgt" applies to the whole merge no matter what order it is found in the configuration string.

+#### Recommended parameters

+These parameters have been developed over the years to produce high-quality predictable merges across a wide rangce of variant types.

+Note: If the callset does not have sequence-resolved SVs and indels (full sequence is not in the callset), then drop the whole "match()" parameter.

+* SVs and indels: "nr::exact:ro(0.5):szro(0.8,200):szro(0.8,unlimited,3):match(0.8)"
+  1) exact: Exact size and position.
+  2) ro: 50% reciprocal-overlap (large SVs).
+  3) szro: within 200 bp and 80% size overlap (indels and small SVs).
+  4) szro: Within 3x SVLEN and 80% size overlap (heavily shifted tandem duplications & triplications).
+  5) match: Enforce 80% sequence identity for all steps.
+* SNVs: "nrsnv::exact"
+  1) Exact size and position.
+Enforce REF and ALT matching (not case sensitive)

 ## Configuring merges

 The configuration file has three sections that control merges.